spacemeshos/smapp/wallet-structure.md

 - The signature scheme used to generate signing keys and to derive new pairs from the seed is [ed25519](https://github.com/spacemeshos/ed25519).
 Note that this is a custom ed25519 signature scheme developed by Spacemesh and not the standard ed25519 signature scheme.

-- To create the first account in a wallet, call `ed25519.GenerateKey` and add the newly created key pairs as hex strings to the account's data.

-- To create additional accounts use `ed25519.NewDerivedKeyFromSeed` to create a new key pair, with the following params:
+- To create user accounts in the wallet, use `ed25519.NewDerivedKeyFromSeed` to create a new key pair, with the following params:
     1. `seed` - From calling `bip39.mnemonicToSeedSync`.
     2. `index` - Account's serial number. e.g 0, 1, 2...
     3. `salt` - String "Spacemesh blockmesh" encoding using UTF-8 to a byte array.

-> TODO: we should move all account including the first one to be derived in the same way and support a large number of accounts per wallet.
-We need to change the smapp wallet to the following spec:
+The first wallet's account should be the derived account index 0, the second at 1, etc...
+Do not use the a master key-pair generated from the seed directly for user accounts.
+User accounts should always be used using ed25519.NewDerivedKeyFromSeed.

 ### Spacemesh BIP32 paths
 `m / 44' / coin_type` / [account] / 0 / [address_index]`